The following are terms students commonly encounter throughout their time at CU-Boulder.

 Major restriction A restriction placed on certain courses in order to ensure that students with a particular major have access to those courses.

 MAPS (minimum academic preparation standards) Admission requirements for all students graduating from high school.
 MAPS deficiencies must be completed after starting at CU-Boulder through course work or equivalency tests.

 Matriculation date Serves as the official date of initial registration as a degree-seeking student.

 MyCUinfo Student web portal serving as the official source for information on everything from registration and billing to final exams and student employment.
 (MyCUinfo.colorado.edu)

-Open option Major category in the College of Arts and Sciences for freshmen and sophomore students who have not yet declared a major.
+Open option Major category in the College of Arts and Sciences and the College of Engineering and Applied Science for lower-division students who have not yet declared a major.

-Pre-law If a student is thinking about attending law school after graduating from CU, then the pre-law advisor at the Pre-Professional Advising Office can help you achieve their goal.
+Pre-law If a student is thinking about attending law school after graduating from CU, the pre-law advisor at the Pre-Professional Advising Office can help them achieve their goals.
 Each year, several hundred CU graduates are accepted by law schools across the nation.
 A pre-law advisor can help a student determine, first, if law school is the right choice, and then help determine a student's path through undergraduate preparation and the application process.
 No specific prerequisites are required to apply to law school.
-Students will be expected to complete the requirements for an undergraduate major and to get involved in campus activities and take advantage of leadership opportunities.
+Students are expected to complete the requirements for an undergraduate major and to get involved in campus activities and take advantage of leadership opportunities.